magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 Now visit [shopping][2] URI and play with the form by enabling and
 disabling the JavaScript engine of your browser.
-Everything should now
+Everything should
-work as expected in both scenarios.
+work as expected in both the scenarios.

 ## ATTENTION - FINAL NOTES